oVirt/ovirt-site/source/feature/ui.html.md

 27. Open web-admin
 28. **Expected Results 8**: The "Configure" dialog should not be displayed.
 29. Open the "Configure" dialog -> "Backup Status" section
-30. **Expected Results 9**: Dialog should display an OK backup status with information about the latest files backup as well as the latest db backup.
+30. **Expected Results 9**: Dialog should display an OK backup status with information about the latest files backup as well as the latest engine data-base backup.

 ### Contingency Plan